luiscruz/course_sustainableSE/2024/p1_measuring_software/g7_python_environments.md

 ## Methodology

 We use the Python library ```Pandas``` for data analysis. ```Pandas``` is selected as it is a powerful tool for working with structured data.
-It offers offers a wide range of functionalities.
+It offers a wide range of functionalities.
 We perform operations such as read, groupby, sort and unique on the data.
 These operations are performed on a large dataset for different file sizes:
 * Full data size: 2,83 GB
 * Half data size: 1,42 GB
 * Quarter data size: 0,71 GB